 The Tax Cuts and Jobs Act (H.R.
 1, "TCJA") contains many provisions affecting both individuals and businesses.
 The main provisions affecting businesses are summarized below.
 Except where otherwise noted, all of these changes take effect January 1, 2018.

-The cornerstone of the TCJA is a new lower rate for regular C corporations.
+The cornerstone of the TCJA is a lower rate for regular C corporations.
 C corporations are separate taxpaying entities with their own tax rates.
 Under the TCJA, all C corporations are subject to single flat tax rate of 21%.
 This replaces the tax rates ranging from 15% to 35% that C corporations paid under prior law.

 The vast majority of smaller businesses are not organized as C corporations.
 Instead, they are pass-through entities.
 This includes sole proprietorships, limited liability companies, partnerships, and S corporations.
 These entities pay no taxes themselves.
 Instead, the profits from these businesses are passed through the entity and the owners pay tax on them at their individual tax rates.
 These rates are now higher than the 21% rate for C corporations—under the TCJA, the top individual tax rate is 37%.

-The TCJA creates a brand new tax deduction for people who earn income through pass-through entities (new IRC Sec.
+The TCJA created a new tax deduction for people who earn income through pass-through entities (new IRC Sec.
 199A).
-These individuals now may be eligible to deduct an amount up to 20% of their net business income.
+These individuals may be eligible to deduct an amount up to 20% of their net business income.
 This is in addition to all their other business deductions.
 If this deduction applies, a pass-through owner is effectively taxed on only 80% of business income.
 Thus, the effective rate for pass-through owners in the top 37% tax bracket is 29.5%.

 A pass-through owner qualifies for an income tax deduction equal to 20% of net pass-through income if he or she: